canweriotnow/canweriotnow.github.io/source/_posts/2014-01-23-new-from-ruby-jokes-taint-aliases.markdown

 Pull requests are welcome, and... you're welcome.

 P.S.
 Props to [Micah Gates](https://github.com/mgates) for work on the codebase and to [Milt Reder](https://github.com/milt) for the conception of this gem while we were taking a break at work.

+### Update

+Thanks to a well-timed pull request from [threeifbywhiskey](https://github.com/threeifbywhiskey), the milestone listed above has been met, and I just pushed v1.0.0 of the gem. w00t!